 Fellows may propose their own program/project based on their interests or current activities or ask for assistance in finding a placement.
 They also may be nominated by a faculty or staff member who recognizes the student’s commitment and involvement in a community based issue.

-HFP participants will benefit from participation in the program in a variety of ways including:
+Fellows will benefit from participation in the program in a variety of ways including:

-Develop leadership, management, and professional skills.
+- Developing leadership, management, and other professional skills.

-Work with a mentor – a professional at RWU or at a community agency – who will contribute to the fellow’s work and growth by providing important feedback and guidance.
+- Working with a mentor – a professional at RWU or at a community agency – who will contribute to the fellow’s work and growth by providing important feedback and guidance.

-Gain hands-on experience that can be highlighted on the student’s resume or graduate school application.
+- Gaining hands-on experience that can be highlighted on the student’s resume or graduate school application.

 Fellowship project/program examples:

-Working on a CPC project team
+- Working on a CPC project team

-Coordinating travel and project logistics for FIMRC
+- Coordinating travel and project logistics for FIMRC

-Facilitating public health research with RWU faculty benefiting Bristol Health Equity Zone
+- Facilitating public health research with RWU faculty benefiting Bristol Health Equity Zone

-Working with a non-profit to coordinate RWU volunteers regularly
+- Working with a non-profit to coordinate RWU volunteers regularly

-Committing a specified number of hours in service to a non-profit organization or program that benefits a civic purpose.
+- Committing a specified number of hours in service to a non-profit organization or program that benefits a civic purpose